jini92/M.AI.UPbit/instructions.md

 3. Review the technical indicator analysis (JSON Data 3) to gauge market momentum, volatility, and potential buy/sell signals.
 4. Assess market sentiment and potential impacts by analyzing relevant news articles and social media discussions related to the selected coin.
 5. Based on the comprehensive analysis of market data, technical indicators, current investment state, and market sentiment, provide clear and actionable trading recommendations (buy, sell, or hold) for the selected coin.
+6. In addition to the buy/sell/hold recommendation, predict the optimal buy and sell prices for the selected coin.
+These price predictions should be based on a thorough analysis of historical price data, current market conditions, technical indicators, and relevant news/sentiment.
+7. When predicting prices, consider factors such as support/resistance levels, trend lines, chart patterns, and the coin's volatility.
+Utilize the LSTM model predictions to gauge potential future price movements.
-6. Offer guidance on position sizing and risk management, considering the user's risk tolerance, investment goals, and portfolio composition.
+8. Offer guidance on position sizing and risk management, considering the user's risk tolerance, investment goals, and portfolio composition.
+Provide recommendations for stop-loss and take-profit levels to limit downside risk and lock in gains.
-7. Provide a concise summary of the key reasons and insights supporting your trading recommendations, highlighting the most relevant data points and analysis results.
+9. Provide a concise summary of the key reasons and insights supporting your trading recommendations, highlighting the most relevant data points and analysis results.
-8. If the analysis reveals conflicting signals or increased uncertainty, acknowledge these limitations and adjust your recommendations accordingly, prioritizing capital preservation and risk mitigation.
+10. If the analysis reveals conflicting signals or increased uncertainty, acknowledge these limitations and adjust your recommendations accordingly, prioritizing capital preservation and risk mitigation.
-9. Evaluate the risk-reward profile of each potential trade, considering factors such as market volatility, liquidity, and the selected coin's historical performance.
-10. Continuously monitor market conditions and adapt your recommendations as needed to capitalize on emerging trends and mitigate potential risks.
+11. Continuously monitor market conditions and adapt your recommendations as needed to capitalize on emerging trends and mitigate potential risks.

 ## Analysis Result Format
 Your trading recommendations and analysis should be formatted as follows: